At a Glance

 Base pay range

-Contract Type: Permanent – Flexible working, Full-time, Job share, Part-time
+Contract Type: Fixed term (Up to 24 months with the possibility of permanency) – Flexible working, Full-time, Job share, Part-time

-- Adopting the role of “Lead Investigator” when allocated, with the responsibility of planning, preparing, and managing the investigation to a criminal standard based on evidence.
+- Adopting the role of “Lead Investigator” when allocated, with the responsibility of planning, preparing, and managing the investigations to a criminal standard based on evidence.

-- 25 days annual leave, increasing by 1 day each year of service (up to a maximum of 30 days annual leave).
+- 25 days annual leave, increasing by 1 day each year of service (up to a maximum of 30 days).

 - 8 Bank Holidays plus an additional Privilege Day to mark the King’s birthday.